Bounds on Parity Violation In the Cosmological Redshift: Constraints From -Ray Bursts

 GRB 930131 and GRB 960924 had measured polarizations over an observed energy range of 31--98 keV of at least 35\% and 50\%, respectively~\cite{ref-willis}, and each source had a redshift of at least $z=0.1$.
 For GRB 041219a, the observed polarization was at least 33\% (at $1\sigma$) in a 100--350 keV energy band~\cite{ref-mcglynn}, and generally consistent results were found in higher-energy bands.
 The estimated redshift for this burst was $z\approx0.7$; this estimate was made using a known correlation between the spectral peaks and luminosities of $\gamma$-ray bursts~\cite{ref-yonetoku}.

 We used these data to rule out insufficiently small values of $\frac{\delta z}{z}$.
 The most conservative assumption we could make about the initial polarization of the sources was that the radiation began 100\% linearly polarized, before any birefringence occurred.
 We have calculated numerically the polarization that would remain to be observed at the Earth, smearing the energy-dependent birefringence over the observed energies.
 The analysis was performed separately for each source, according to the following procedure.
 For each one of a large number of possible $\frac{\delta z}{z}$ values, we simulated $10^{4}$ photons.
 For GRB 930131 and GRB 960924, the photons were distributed across the observational energy range according to a polynomial fit to the measured fluxes.
 For GRB 041219a, we used a Band model~\cite{ref-band} that was known to provide a good fit to the burst's spectrum~\cite{ref-mcbreen}.
 We then calculated the total polarization fraction and the rotation of the polarization angle for each sample.
 We used the Hubble parameter for a $\Lambda$CDM cosmology with $H_{0}=72$ km$\cdot$s$^{-1}\cdot$Mpc$^{-1}$, $\Omega_{m}=0.26$ and $\Omega_{\Lambda}=0.74$.
 Figure~\ref{fig-grb} shows the results of these calculations---the surviving degree of polarization (and the rotation of the polarization plane) as a function of $\frac{\delta z}{z}$, including the values of $\frac{\delta z}{z}$ that are ruled out by the respective sources' observed 35\%, 50\%, and 33\% polarizations.
+The decay in the observed polarization with increasing $\frac{\delta z}{z}$ is pronounced but not strictly monotonic.
+For small values of $\frac{\delta z}{z}$, the polarizations at different frequencies diverge, but for sufficiently large values of the parameter, the polarizations of different parts of the spectrum may reconverge, when their total rotation angles $\delta\psi$ happen to differ by a multiple of $\pi$.

 The characteristic scale of the resulting bounds is

 (where $\Delta k$ is the energy range covered by the polarization measurements), indicating bounds at the $10^{-37}$--$10^{-36}$ level.
 Taking the polarization and distance parameters given above, the detailed calculations rule out a $\left|\frac{\delta z}{z}\right|$ larger than approximately $3\times10^{-35}$ using the GRB 930131 or GRB 960924 data and the somewhat stronger